ubc-library-rc/gis-spatial-stories/content/project-design.md

 ----
 #### Resources for Project Design
-{: .no_toc}

 Finally, it is useful to make a list of resources that can support you along your journey.
 This could be tutorials, colleagues, supervisors, or consultants.

-UBC Library Research Commons offers 1:1 and group consultations for GIS related questions, as well as questions regarding Data Analysis, Digital Scholarship, and Citation Management: [Book a consult here](https://libcal.library.ubc.ca/appointments/research_commons).
-There are also numerous workshops from all of these clusters you can work through asynchronously: [see workshop archive here](https://ubc-library-rc.github.io/).
+UBC's Koerner Library Research Commons offers 1:1 and group consultations for GIS related questions, as well as questions regarding Data Analysis, Digital Scholarship, and Citation Management: [Book a consult here](https://libcal.library.ubc.ca/appointments/research_commons).
 Keep in mind consultations offered through the Research Commons are aimed at assisting you as you work through your project rather than creating a methodology *for* you.

+There are also numerous workshops from all of these clusters you can work through asynchronously.
+[See the workshop archive here](https://ubc-library-rc.github.io/).